n8willis/opentype-shaping-documents/opentype-shaping-thai-lao.md

 The tables list each codepoint along with its Unicode general category, its shaping class, its mark-placement subclass, and its
-<abbr>PUA</abbr>-fallback category.
+<abbr title="Private Use Area">PUA</abbr>-fallback category.
 The codepoint's Unicode name and an example
 glyph are also provided.

 For example: